DNS_PROBE_FINISHED_NXDOMAIN WordPress Error Fixed

 If the website also fails to load on your phone, you need to contact your WordPress hosting provider immediately, because this means your website is down.
 However, if the website loads normally on your phone, then you know that the problem is with your computer or wifi connection.

 Let us try to solve this problem.
 The first thing you should try is to restart your computer.
 If this does not help, turn off the Internet modem and turn it on.
 These steps may automatically clear DNS and network-related issues.
-If the error still occurs, you may need to try the following methods.
-We recommend starting from the first one and finishing it.
+If the error still occurs, you may need to try the following methods:

 - Clear browser cache